Bridges in Greece delight and dazzle the traveler, the historian, and the architecture aficionado alike.

 From Nafplio to the Arkadiko Bridge, the driving distance is approximately 10 miles (16 km).

-Between the Archaeological Site of Ancient Epidaurus and the Arkadiko Bridge, the driving distance is about 9.5 miles (15.2 km).
+Between the Ancient Theater of Epidaurus and the Arkadiko Bridge, the driving distance is about 9.5 miles (15.2 km).

 From the Archaeological Site of Mycenae to the Arkadiko Bridge, the driving distance is about 21 miles (33.2 km).